ACUFO indexHome

 It was twin-engined, with a maximum speed of 589 km/h, 3,060 km range.
 The crew was of three men.

-It was equipped with a radar and armed with 4 Hispano 20 mm cannons in the fuselage and 4 Browning M2 12.7 mm machine guns in the remotely controlled upper turret.
+It was equipped with an onboard radar set and armed with 4 Hispano 20 mm cannons in the fuselage and 4 Browning M2 12.7 mm machine guns in the remotely controlled upper turret.

 Carte.